Jimdo/template-boilerplate/README.md

 ## Setup

-First download and install the Chrome extention: http://live.dmp.jimdo-server.com
+First download and install the [Chrome extention](https://devkit.dmp.jimdo-server.com/)

 Then you can configure your local enviroment.